Easter Island in 4 Days

 Orongo

-Onwards to the ancient ceremonial village of Orongo.
+Onwards to the ancient ceremonial village of Orongo, where you can see a series of ancient stone houses.

 Orongo